Warm welcome sessions are being held in community buildings from Monday 19 December to help residents during the cost-of-living crisis.

 St Mary’s Church, Malpas – first Monday of every month 10.30am-12.30pm.
 Dementia friendly café.
 Free tea, cofee, cakes, jigsaws and songs

-Malpas Community Centre – first and third Tuesday of every month, 1pm-3pm.
-Somewhere warm to meet others, have a cuppa and a friendly chat.
+Malpas Community Centre –Tuesdays fortnightly, 1pm-3pm.
+All welcome.
+Somewhere to meet others, have a cuppa and a friendly chat.
+Free wifi, refreshments plus activites and games.Phone 07548 627167 or check the Facebook site.

 Bethesda Baptist Church, Cefn Road, Rogerstone – Fridays, 11.30am-2.30pm.
 Free hot drinks, soup and toasted sandwich WIFI, accessible toilets, charging facilities.
 Child-friendly.